pffy/seal-chop-image-api/README.md

 # **SEALCHOP** is a simple Chinese seal chop image Web API.
 You can create Chinese or Korean seal chops.

 > **NOTE:** This guide is for developers using the API to build software.
 If you simply want a colorful, custom seal chop, you can use the [Chinese Seal Chop Generator][web_chop].
-If you want to try the beta version with the Save to Google Drive button, visit the [Chinese Seal Chop BETA][web_beta].

 ### Quick Start